-In making arrangements with the Parish Office, please come to the office during regular office hours, 8:00a to 4:30p on Mondays, Tuesdays and Wednesdays) to pick up the necessary paperwork.
+In making arrangements with the Parish Office, please come to the office during regular office hours, 10:00a to 2:00p on Mondays, Tuesdays and Wednesdays) to pick up the necessary paperwork.
 This paperwork is required for us to complete the necessary Church records.
 Please call the office to let us know you're coming or if you need to stop by the Parish Office at at time when the Office is closed.

 The times for Baptisms are:

 During the 4:00p Vigil Mass on Saturdays and / or during the 8:00a Mass or 10:00a Mass on Sundays